EPW Logo

 Care infrastructure, encompassing healthcare facilities, elderly care, childcare, and community support services, is fundamental to maintaining and improving societal well-being.
 Despite its critical role, a comprehensive bibliometric mapping of this interdisciplinary field remains a notable gap in the literature.
 This study addresses this by conducting a robust bibliometric analysis of global research trends in care infrastructure over the last 20 years (2003–2023).
 Data were systematically collected from the Web of Science, Scopus, and PubMed databases and analysed using VOSviewer to assess research volume, geographical distribution, and thematic structure.
 The analysis reveals significant, accelerating growth in publications, particularly since 2015, signalling intensified global interest driven by population aging and public health challenges.
 Thematic analysis of keywords indicates that elderly care, healthcare access, and mental health facilities remain core areas of focus.
 Crucially, emerging trends such as digital health and sustainable infrastructure underscore the imperative to integrate technology and environmental sustainability into modern care systems.

-Vol. 61, Issue No. 8, 21 Feb, 2026
+Vol. 81, Issue No. 19, 25 Apr, 2026

 Mapping the Digital Finance in a Bibliometric Mandate